badfeather/bfnest/README.md

 * Keep the scripts lean by concatenating and minifying whenever possible and minimizing the amount of calls to external scripts.

 ### Theme
-* Keep it reasonably DRY, ie. by utilizing `get_template_part())` wherever possible for re-used blocks.
+* Keep it reasonably DRY, ie. by utilizing functions and `get_template_part())` wherever possible for re-used blocks.
 * Provide enough structure for a baseline and establish patterns that can be expanded when building more complex sites that utilize custom post types and taxonomies.
-* Compartmentalize functions enough to make it easy to find what I'm looking for, but not get obnoxious about it.
+* Compartmentalize functions enough to make it easy to find what I'm looking for.
 * Use theme development best-practices, making it as flexible as possible.
 * Provide functions for things I find myself needing on most sites, ie. for social sharing, subnavs, getting the first images from posts, etc. Most of these are in the `inc/template_tags.php` directory.